top of page

 We never compromise on safety during shipping container modifications:

-• All our installers use appropriate personal protective equipment
+• All our installers use appropriate personal protective equipment.

-• We ensure electrical work meets or exceeds local codes
+• We ensure electrical work meets or exceeds local codes.

-• We carefully assess structural impacts of openings
+• We assess structural impacts of openings carefully.

 Our Best Practices for Maximum Effectiveness